What is a Fuel Catalyst and What Does it Do That Additives Don’t?

 But — and again — fuel catalysts also increase fuel economy.
 Catalytic converters can not.

 Difference between a Fuel Catalyst, Additives and Treatments, and Catalytic Converters

 Both fuel catalysts and catalytic converters lower emissions.
 Both contain noble metals that function as catalysts when exposed to fossil fuels.
 So, the difference between a catalytic converter and a fuel catalyst is not immediately obvious.
 The difference between fuel catalysts, additives and treatments, and catalytic converters are much more so.

 Fuel catalysts and catalytic converters are both mechanisms that lower emissions.
 Additives and treatments do not reduce emissions.
-Additives and treatments do not increase the energy output of a fuel either.
+Additives and treatments do not increase the energy output of fuel either.

 In other words, like catalytic converters, fuel additives and treatments do not increase fuel efficiency, “gas” mileage.
 Todd Kaho of MotherEarthNews.com explains, “Mileage-boosting fuel additives claim to increase the combustion efficiency of gasoline.
 But the automaker programs a vehicle’s computer to have optimal fuel economy with straight gasoline in the tank.
-Change the chemistry, and you may actually find a decrease in both performance and mpg — if there is any real change at all.”
+Change the chemistry, and you may find a decrease in both performance and mpg — if there is any real change at all.”

-A cursory explanation of the difference between a fuel catalyst, fuel additives and treatments, and a catalytic converter is: additives and treatments clean engines and/or raise the cetane or octane rating of a fuel.
+A cursory explanation of the difference between a fuel catalyst, fuel additives and treatments, and a catalytic converter is: additives and treatments clean engines and/or raise the cetane or octane rating of the fuel.
 Catalytic converters decrease emissions, significantly.
 However, catalytic converters do not increase fuel efficiency.